-West Bengal not sharing dengue data with Centre despite repeated requests: Union Minister | Health
+West Bengal not sharing dengue data with Centre despite repeated requests: Union minister | Health

 - India

-Union Minister of State for Health Bharati Pravin Pawar on Friday said that the West Bengal government has not been sharing any information on dengue with the Centre despite repeated requests.
+Union Minister of State for Health Bharati Pravin Pawar on Friday said that the West Bengal government had not been sharing any information on dengue with the Centre despite repeated requests.

+Pawar, who was in Kolkata to participate in the 16th Asian Conference on Diarrhoeal Disease and Nutrition (ASCODD), also said the Centre was constantly trying to guide the states in controlling the vector-borne disease.

+''The Centre is constantly trying to give direction to all the states in controlling the vector-borne disease.
+Through you, I will again request the state government to bring forth information on dengue at the earliest.
+Without information, providing help is not possible,'' she told reporters.

-The West Bengal government, however, pointed to glitches in the Centre's website, claiming that it was sharing information for months.
+Officials, however, pointed to glitches in the Centre's website, claiming that it had been sharing information for months.

+Official sources claimed that over 50 people have died and 52,000 have been infected since the outbreak of the disease this season.

-The minister also took on the TMC government for not implementing the Ayushman Bharat scheme of the Centre, maintaining that the state cannot deprive the people of its benefits.
+The minister also took on the TMC government for not implementing the Ayushman Bharat scheme of the Centre, maintaining that the state should not deprive people of its benefits.

-''After the pandemic, we must concentrate on strengthening the health infrastructure more.
-In this regard, we have this Ayushman Bharat Yojana Digital Mission.
+''After the pandemic, we must concentrate on strengthening the health infrastructure even more.
 I think the West Bengal government must consider implementing the Ayushman Bharat Yojana.
 It cannot deprive its people of the benefits of the scheme,'' Pawar said.

 The West Bengal government pulled out of the Ayushman Bharat scheme in 2019, citing that it already launched a similar programme in 2016 -- Swasthya Sathi.